spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities.md

 into its management plane and the Kubernetes clusters it deploys.
 It secures data in motion through encrypted Transport Layer Security (TLS) communication channels, includes a suite of scanning tools, and offers CONUS support from a dedicated public sector team.
 These capabilities ensure robust data protection for your organization’s infrastructure and applications.
-To learn more, check out the [Palette VerteX](../vertex/vertex.md) documentation.
+To learn more, check out the [Palette VerteX](../vertex/vertex.md) page.

 ## Virtual Machine Orchestrator

-Palette Virtual Machine Orchestrator (VMO) allows you to deploy and manage traditional VM workloads within a modern Kubernetes environment, side by side with your containerized applications.
-With VMO, you can deploy, manage, and scale VMs within the same cluster that hosts your containerized applications.
-VMs are managed as Kubernetes pods, ensuring complete mapping between the VM and Kubernetes concepts.
+Palette Virtual Machine Orchestrator (VMO) allows you to deploy, manage, and scale traditional VM workloads within a modern Kubernetes environment, side by side with your containerized applications.
+It lets you apply to VMs the same lifecycle management capabilities as Palette applies to containers, including backups.

+VMO uses the CNCF project [KubeVirt](KubeVirt) to manage VMs as Kubernetes pods, ensuring complete mapping between the VM and Kubernetes concepts.
+This solution also has near complete feature parity with [VMware vSphere](https://www.vmware.com/products/vsphere.html), including capabilities such as live migration.

-Palette VMO simplifies infrastructure management and eliminates the need for a hypervisor by leveraging [Canonical MAAS](https://maas.io).
-It works in self-hosted, airgapped, and in our SaaS environments.
+Palette VMO can be used on edge hosts, giving the ability to run VM workloads at the edge without the overhead of a hypervisor layer.
+This is achieved by leveraging [Canonical MAAS](https://maas.io).
+Additionally, VMO can also be used in self-hosted, airgapped, and in our SaaS environments.
 Learn more on the [Virtual Machine Orchestrator](../vm-management/vm-management.md) page.